TLWmarko/func_vehicle/README.md

 It is currently quite obviously unfinished, but I decided to package things up and release it as is anyway, because it's been just sitting on my harddrive collecting dust for a year, and the risk of it simply getting lost to time was only increasing.

 ## Requirements
-Requires an engine with increased entity limits, since each physics object eats entities for breakfast.
+Works in any Quake engine since 1997.
+A word of warning though, each physics object eats entities for breakfast so engines without increased limits will quickly run out.
+For example the currently included hotrod vehicle uses 371 entities (assuming I counted them correctly).
 You probably also require a heftier computer than the original requirements were for Quake.
 Some engines might need tweaking some console settings if the chasecam is choppy.

-Primary target has been QuakeSpasm, but in theory all modern Quake engines should work.
+The mod uses chase_active for the 3rd person view when driving, which has a bug in some Quake engines where if the sightline is too far in front of you, the angle will get completely messed up, so keep that in mind if making large open maps.
+Ironwail has this fixed for example.

 ## Mapping & Modding
 ### Modding: